allencch/med/README.md

 There was a memory editor in Windows, that was Game Master.
 But it was not a freeware.
 And there is a freeware memory editor, it is ArtMoney.
 But it is also for Windows only.
 In Linux, there is only one memory editor, **scanmem** with GameConqueror as the GUI.
 However, it does not fulfil my needs.
 Thus, I decided to create one which can fit my needs.

-Med is still in the development, it is not stable.
-Anyone can help to improve the program.
+Everyone is welcome to contribute to the code.

 ![Memory editing](http://i.imgur.com/6gSR0WI.png)